SoftInstigate/graalvm-docker/README.md

 - **Multi-arch issues**: Ensure all base images support both `amd64` and `arm64`.
 - **Tagging**: `latest` always points to the most recent GraalVM version.
-- **Distroless variant**: If using `Dockerfile.distroless`, verify the base image supports all required platforms.

 ---